Silent Old Mtns: Reunion (2015–16)

 In summer 2015 it was announced that Silent Old Mtns would be reuniting for at least one show, sponsored by the Frederick News-Post and located at their historic and defunct printing warehouse in downtown Frederick, MD.
 The show was extremely popular, and calls for a full reunion were immediate.
-Including Frederick Playlist stating "We can only hope that Silent Old Mtns. reminded themselves of why they should be playing music from now until forever (especially when we heard the crowd chant "Dead All The Time" from backstage; my goodness, if that doesn't inspire ...)".
+Frederick Playlist statied "We can only hope that Silent Old Mtns. reminded themselves of why they should be playing music from now until forever (especially when we heard the crowd chant "Dead All The Time" from backstage; my goodness, if that doesn't inspire ...)".

 After the reunion show a post was made to the band's website regarding their future, stating – "Honestly, I don't have any real news to report.
 There isn't some secret record that we’ve been sitting on for two years.
 There's not much more than the five of us getting together to make music again.
 That's all we got.
 Who knows what that means.
 I'm not making any huge promises or trying to tease you all reading this.
 We’re all in different places in our lives now, but we all know that we want to keep spending time with one another and working on the music that we love to create.
 The future is wide open."

 In the months after the reunion, the Frederick News-Post printed an article stating that their old historic offices had been repurposed as rehearsal and recording studios, and that Silent Old Mtns was using one of the rooms as a practice space.
 Additionally a second live show was announced, suggesting that the band would continue to further their reunion.